 Encounters with the Risen Christ

-Encounters with the risen resurrected Christ change us forever meaning life can never remain the same.
+Following any encounter with the risen resurrected Christ life cannot remain the same.

 What happened through that encounter will be our focus for today.